-Emirates Old Trafford’s flagship facility, The Point, boasts floor-to-ceiling seven-meter windows with panoramic views over the famous Lancashire Cricket pitch and the Pennines.
+Emirates Old Trafford’s flagship facility, The Point, boasts floor-to-ceiling seven-metre windows with panoramic views over the famous Lancashire Cricket pitch and the Pennines.
 An endless supply of natural light can also be found within The Pavilion, a traditional and intelligent building which can cater from small meetings to lavish celebrations.

 To find out more, call 0161 282 4020 or email firstname.lastname@example.org.